tederickson/drools-and-kotlin/README.md

 Inserting a new fact causes additional business rules to fire.

-## Issues
-`mvn clean test` does not run the tests.
-Spent hours researching but still have not found a solution.

-Using "Apache Maven 3.6.3".
-Tried many different pom configurations.

-IntelliJ runs single tests and also runs all tests in src/test/kotlin/com/example/mortgage.

-Going to stick with running Kotlin tests through IntelliJ and researching as time permits.

 ## Enhancements
 * Add Rest Controllers
 * Add Documents to the database and expand the business rules to provide a workflow based on which documents have been completed.